thymeleaf/thymeleaf-docs/docs/articles/thymeleaf3migration.md

 Thymeleaf 3 so you will only have to do a few modifications in your configuration.

-Thymeleaf 3 betas are stable and feature-complete, so we encourage you to migrate to Thymeleaf 3 in order to take advantage of its performance improvements and all the new features.
+Thymeleaf 3 betas are stable and feature-complete, so we encourage you to migrate to Thymeleaf 3 in order to take advantage of its performance improvements and new features.

 The only downside is that not all Thymeleaf dialects have been migrated to Thymeleaf 3 at this stage, so if you are using some dialects they may not work with Thymeleaf 3.
-Please check if the dialects needed have a Thymeleaf 3 compatible version.
+Please check if the required dialects have a Thymeleaf 3 compatible version.

 Configuration changes
 ---------------------

-We will show an example of the Thymeleaf 3 configuration using the *thymeleaf-spring4* integration package and Java config, are it is the most common choice among Thymeleaf users.
+Let's show an example of the Thymeleaf 3 configuration using the *thymeleaf-spring4* integration package and Java config, are it is the most common choice among Thymeleaf users.

-First, the updated Maven dependencies:
+First, the updated Maven dependencies to get Thymeleaf 3 and the Spring 4 integration package:

 ```xml
     <dependency>